 How Is Laryngitis Diagnosed?

 Initially you may go to your primary care physician who will give you a physical exam to feel you neck.
-Your doctor will check for lumps or tenderness and check your nose, mouth and throat.
+Your otolaryyngologist will check for lumps or tenderness and check your nose, mouth and throat.

 If the symptoms are bad enough or have been going on longer than two weeks, you may be referred to an otolaryngologist like Dr. Herndon.
 He will do a more in-depth exam that will look closely at your vocal cords to see what they look like.

 Treatment for Laryngitis

 For most patients, home remedy is the common treatment for laryngitis and you larynx will heal over time.
 Some remedies include: